-IDT Travel Reimbursement For Guard and Reserves
+IDT Travel Reimbursement for Guard and Reserves

 For soldiers in the Reserves and National Guard, the cost of traveling to and from Inactive Duty Training (IDT) every month can add up.
 Many live long distance from where their unit is located, some even traveling by plane for drill.
 It is not always easy to transfer units, as some military occupational specialties (MOS) have limited available slots.
 Since Reservists and those in the National Guard often need to work full-time civilian jobs, this may require them to move from where they originally enlisted or from where they had found an available MOS slot.